-Southland Industries installed HVAC, medical gas, and plumbing systems for Sutter Health’s Palo Alto Medical Foundation, an approximately 190,000 square foot medical office building and 12,000 square foot OSHPD-3 Ambulatory Surgery Center in San Carlos, California.
-The project also included a 370,000 square foot above grade parking structure.
+Palo Alto Medical Foundation's San Carlos Center includes a 190,000 square foot medical office building, 12,000 square foot OSHPD-3 ambulatory surgery center, and a 370,000 square foot above grade parking structure.

-To accommodate the new plans and maintain momentum, Southland employed a variety of management tools and techniques, including:
+To accommodate the new plans and maintain momentum, we employed a variety of management tools and techniques, including:

-Southland also influenced design decisions that contributed to a more efficient installation process, such as using prefabricated boiler skids, medical gas systems, plumbing pipe and ductwork.
+Southland influenced design decisions that contributed to a more efficient installation process, such as using prefabricated boiler skids, medical gas systems, plumbing pipe, and ductwork.
 The team also stacked exam rooms to take advantage of vertically-aligned exam room sinks and associated plumbing systems.

 The approach yielded many positive outcomes.
 The prefabricated system was more accurate, which decreased installation costs and time.
 The close contact afforded by the Big Room ensured trade partners were aligned and committed throughout the project.
 Additionally, the planning tools resulted in a completed project consistent with all 3D models.

 Successful PartnershipsOwner: Sutter Healthcare